nklsla/KubeNest/README.md

-# k8s-cluster
+# KubeNest
-This project started out when I wanted to do my coding on my small comfortable machine and let my other more powerful bulkier machine do the all the work.
+This project started out when I wanted to do my coding projects on my small comfortable laptop and let my other more powerful bulkier machine do the all the work. <br>
-Somehow it got out of hand and I ended up setting up a `kubernetes` cluster with `kubeflow`. <br>
+Somehow it got out of hand and I ended up setting up a Kubernetes cluster.
+So now I have a homelab of a local Kubernetes cluster with Kubeflow, Docker Image Registry, NFS-server and more.
+The cluster runs on a few laptops for the time being.
+The name KubeNest is just a wordplay on Google Nest and Kubernetes.

-So now I have a homelab of a local `kubernetes` cluster with `kubeflow`, `docker image registry`, `nfs-server` and more.
+The initial purpose for this project was to __learn__ more about backend, servers, containers, container orcherstration and MLOps.

-The initial purpose for this project is to __learn__ more about backend, servers, containers, container orcherstration and MLOps.
-Have in mind that I had no prio knowledge about any of these systemes on before hand so there might be some things that might not completely add up.
-One of the best ways to learn is to teach, so I figured I should create a guide to have something to reflect over while setting it up.
+Have in mind that I had no prior knowledge about any of these systems beforehand so there most likely some things that might not completely add up.
+However, one of the best ways to learn is to teach, so I figured I should document each step to have something to reflect over while setting it up, now I figured it might as well share this for anyone who looking for help or inspiration.

-This project is mainly focused on running as a local service.
-All thought some parts are exposed publicly, these parts I mainly did to enable work on this project while I was not home from time to time.
+This project is mainly focused on running on a local network all thought some parts are exposed publicly.
+The "public parts" were mainly done to enable work on this project while I was not home from time to time.

 # Table of Content
 <!--toc-->